Media-savvy experts with real-world experience

 Hendricks is a past president of the Broadcast Education Association from 2015 to 2016 and served on the Broadcast Education Association executive committee and board of directors from 2009 to 2017.

-He holds a Ph.D. in communication with an emphasis in advertising/public relations from the University of Southern Mississippi and a Master of Arts in journalism from the University of Arkansas at Little Rock.
+He holds a doctorate in communication with an emphasis in advertising/public relations from The University of Southern Mississippi; a Master of Arts in journalism from the University of Arkansas at Little Rock; and a Bachelor of Arts in mass communication with a minor in political science from Southern Arkansas University.

 Dr. Linda Bond